iqbalyarkhan/old-website/content/2020-01-03--Primitive-Types.md

 - Remember these formulae:

+This formula can be used to check if there are more than one 1s in a binary representation:
   $$$
   x \text{\&} (x - 1) = x \textrm{ with its lowest set bit erased}
   $$$